 "Governmental Authority" means any board, commission, department or body of any municipal, county, state or federal governmental unit, or any subdivision of any of them, that has or acquires jurisdiction over the Mortgaged Property or the use, operation or improvement of the Mortgaged Property or over Borrower.

-"Guarantor" means any future guarantor of all or any portion of the Indebtedness.
+"Guarantor" means JILL SMITH, as well as any other or future guarantor of all or any portion of the Indebtedness.

-"Guaranty" means each and every guaranty executed by any Guarantor in favor of Lender in connection with the Loan.
+"Guaranty" means that certain Guaranty dated the same date as this Loan Agreement, made and given by the Guarantor identified therein to Lender, and each and every other guaranty executed by any Guarantor in favor of Lender in connection with the Loan.

 "Impositions" and "Imposition Deposits" are defined in section D.4(a) below.